tomzy-ba/trb100/content/posts/OdinProjectJavascript.md

 Descriptors for accessor properties are different from those for data properties.
 For accessor properties there is no value or writable.

-- accessor descriptors have get, set, enumerable and configurable
+- accessor descriptors are get, set, enumerable and configurable
+- get and set are special functions specifically for triggered when a object property is read/set

 ```Javascript
 let user = {